ryantrainor/ryantrainor.github.io/_pages/chente.md

 <!-- &nbsp; -->

-# Dance, Justice, and History
+# Dance, History, and Justice

 I had the privilege to see Chente perform many times, and we shared several conversations while he was enrolled in an astronomy class called *Changing Concepts of the Universe* that met down the hall from my office.
 We spoke and exchanged